 Accounting automation has been going on since at least 1907, when businesses began using punch-cards for accounting.
-These days, many accounting teams employ optical character recognition (OCR) or data analytics as ways to get information into accounting software.
+These days, many accounting teams employ optical character recognition (OCR) as a way to get information into accounting software.

 Within five years, about 90% of finance functions should be fully automated, according to a 2020 survey of CFOs by Grant Thornton.
 As you can see from the figure below, accounts payable is the most automated function, with 61% of respondents having that currently implemented.
 In five years, 96% expect to have that fully implemented.

 For anyone who spends good chunks of their workdays on repetitive data entry, automation can’t come soon enough.